Wabinab/Xenoblade-Chronicles-3-The-Book/src/86_zeon.md

 "That's appreciated, but... are you really sure?"

-"If you truly want to change something, you must start with the self. _I believe you said that._"
+"**_If you truly want to change something, you must start with the self._** _I believe you said that._"

 Before he could say anything, Eunie cut in, "Still, _some folks aren't gonna like you, when you're palling around with us lot._"

 "_It doesn't matter what they think of me_.
 What truly matters, is whether I carry out my duty."

-Noah: "Zeon...
+Noah noted, "Zeon...
 You haven't changed at all."

 "Sarcasm?
 At this stage?"